 Veterans must also qualify for this program by ensuring they meet all of the following criteria:

 - The Veteran has a VA disability rating (individual or combined) of 70% or higher, and

 - The Veteran was discharged from military service or had a date of medical discharge, and

 - The Veteran needs at least six months of continuous, in-person personal care services.

 For more information on the VA Caregiver programs, visit the VA website.

-FAQ: Does the VA Make Home Visits?
+Does the VA Make Home Visits?